UMCai/pytorch-tutorial-ViT/README.md

 ```

 ## 1. Prepare dataset
-In this tutorial, we choose to use a very simple classification dataset -- hymenoptera dataset, the download link is [here](https://download.pytorch.org/tutorial/hymenoptera_data.zip).
+In this tutorial, we choose to use two very simple classification dataset -- hymenoptera dataset, the download link is [here](https://download.pytorch.org/tutorial/hymenoptera_data.zip) and kaggle dog tiny dataset, link is [here](https://www.kaggle.com/c/dog-breed-identification).
+But first, we only use hymenoptera (because it is so simple)

 In this simple classiciation task, there are two classes: ants and bees.
 If you are not familiar with pytorch dataset and dataloader, please check [official pytorch info](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html), or *tutorials/basic_pytorch_tutorials/check_different_datasets.ipynb*